pankaj143p/lab_tasks/README.md

 ### Description:
 Write a program that takes the temperature in Celsius as input and converts it to Fahrenheit using the formula:

+## Problem 4: Area of a Circle
+### Description:
+Write a program to calculate the area of a circle.
+Take the radius as input

+## Problem 5: Volume of a Cylinder
+### Description:
+Write a program to calculate the volume of a cylinder.
+Take the radius and